-6.31 The RMLP Scheme started receiving applications from employers on 1 April 2021.
-After paying 14 weeks' maternity leave pay under the EO to employees, employers can apply for reimbursement of the statutory maternity leave pay in respect of the 11th to 14th weeks paid, subject to a cap of \$80,000 per employee.

-6.32 The RMLP Scheme runs a one-stop online portal "Reimbursement Easy Portal" (www.rmlps.gov.hk).
+- 6.30 In tandem with the extension of the statutory maternity leave from 10 weeks to 14 weeks since end-2020, the LD rolled out the RMLP Scheme to fully reimburse employers for the additional statutory maternity leave pay, subject to a cap of \$80,000 per employee. - 6.31 The RMLP Scheme runs a one-stop online portal "Reimbursement Easy Portal" (www.rmlps.gov.hk).
 Employers, after completing account registration, will gain access to a wide range of services, including online submission of applications, checking application progress, making enquiries and receiving latest information on the RMLP Scheme.
-In 2021, the RMLP Scheme received 6 127 applications and approved 5 405 applications with reimbursement of \$118 million.
+In 2022, the RMLP Scheme received 7 963 applications and approved 7 480 applications with reimbursement of \$173 million.